This post provides details about the best activities and attractions to enjoy while you’re visiting San Diego.

 This section will list some of the best things to do in San Diego, including activities that are either family-friendly, free, or fun after the sun goes down.

-Many of the attractions listed below are included with at least one San Diego City Pass, allowing you to save money on notable tours, museums, cruises, and more.
+Many of the attractions listed below are included with at least one San Diego City Pass, allowing you to save money on notable tours, museums, cruises, the USS Midway Museum, baseball stadium, and more.

 1) Go to a Theme Park